 Read the full review: Netgear Orbi WiFi 6

 Wi-Fi 6 comes to a gaming router near you

 Speed: 802.11ac (5GHz) : up to 4333 Mbps, 802.11ax (2.4GHz) : up to 1148 Mbps, 802.11ax (5GHz) : up to 4804 Mbps | Connectivity: 1 Gbps WAN x1, 1 Gbps LAN x8 | Features: Link Aggregation, MU-MIMO, Adaptive QoS, WTFast Gamers Private Network, Traffic Analyzer

 The Asus RT-AX88U has all the bells and whistles that you could want out of a router, including Wi-Fi 6 compatibility.
-It's our favorite on our list because it offers so much while resting on the lower end of the current Wi-Fi 6 router price range.
+And, it’s because it offers so much while resting on the lower end of the current Wi-Fi 6 router price range that makes it our favorite on our list.
 One advantage of this router over others on the list is the 8 LAN ports.
 At twice the amount the most other routers carry, the RT-AX88U can save you from having to buy an ethernet switch.
-Combine this convenience with the excellent web interface and gamer-friendly features and you have one of the best Wi-Fi 6 routers available right now.
+Couple that with the excellent web interface and gamer-friendly features, and you have one of the best Wi-Fi 6 routers available right now.

 Wireless connectivity for gaming you can rely on